 Why is organizational culture important to projects?

-Organizational culture is the framework a project manager and team must work in.
+Organizational culture is the framework in which a project manager and team must work.
 It’s the bedrock that supports all project-related activities and decisions.

 A shared belief in the value of project management and a willingness to invest in project processes are critical to a strong project management culture.

-Culture is a crucial point of differentiation between these types of organizations.
-It also affects the types of projects executed by a company.
+Culture is a vital point of differentiation between these types of organizations.
+It influences the types of projects executed by a company.
 Ideally, all projects should be aligned with strategic goals.

 When employees see their role in the broader narrative of the company, they are more engaged and motivated.
-Understanding the significance of their work and its impact on the company’s success fosters a sense of belonging and purpose.
+Recognizing the value of their work and its impact on the company’s success fosters a sense of belonging and purpose.

-As we noted above, changing organizational culture is notoriously difficult.
-Too often, organizations try to change everything at once and fail to translate the new vision into practical steps for their employees.
+Changing organizational culture is notoriously difficult.
+Many organizations try to change everything at once and fail to translate the new vision into practical steps for their employees.

-It’s worth remembering that culture is about doing, behaviors, and actions.
+Culture is shaped by actions, behaviors, and actions.
 Start with a step if you want to make a lasting change to improve project outcomes.
 People tend to act their way into new behaviors before changing their mindsets.

 Often, individuals tasked with managing a project – including project leaders who need formal training in project management abilities – will develop their own project rules.
 This can lead to a lack of consistency in project execution across the organization.